GluuFederation/docs-ce-prod/3.1.3/source/integration/sswebapps/nginx.md

 # Using the lua-resty-openidc Nginx Library as a Relying Party With Gluu Server

 As a brief explanation, we will have two servers.
-One is the Identity Provider(IDP), the Gluu Server; the other is the Relying Party(RP), Nginx with the lua-resty-openidc library.
-This tutorial will have the Relying Party acquire authorization to gather user information from the IDP and upon being recognized as an authorized client, forward the user to a redirect URI.
+One is the Identity Provider(IDP), the Gluu Server; the other is the Relying Party(RP), the Nginx OpenResty server with the lua-resty-openidc library.
+The lua-resty-openidc Nginx library uses the OpenID Connect [Authorization Code Flow](http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowSteps).
+Upon the user giving consent, the RP will gather user information from the IDP and if the user is authorized, forward the user to a redirect URI.

 Requirements:
 - Gluu Server ([Installation Instructions](https://gluu.org/docs/ce/3.1.3/installation-guide/install/#1-install-gluu-server-package))